Jawed Sheikh: India

 In 2005, he switched to acting in Bollywood films and appeared in films like Shikhar (2005) and Jaan-E-Mann (2006).
 In 2007 he appeared in Namaste London, Om Shanti Om and played a supporting role in Jannat (2008).
 He has occasionally returned to Bollywood, appearing as Ranbir Kapoor's father in Tamasha (2015) and with his daughter Momal Sheikh in Happy Bhaag Jayegi (2016).

 Personal life

+Family and relationships

 Sheikh's first marriage was with Zinat Mangi, a television and film supporting actress of that era, with whom he has a daughter, Momal Sheikh and a son Shahzad Sheikh.
 His second marriage was to a British singer and actress, Salma Agha.
 Since his second divorce, he is still officially single but has been linked to several Lollywood film actresses.
 He is the brother of Saleem Sheikh and Safeena Sheikh, brother-in-law of Behroze Sabzwari and uncle of Shehroz Sabzwari.
 In news media interviews, he has a reputation of speaking frankly and candidly.

+Association with Dawat-e-Islami

+Sheikh has appeared in media content associated with the missionary Islamic organisation Dawat-e-Islami on multiple occasions.
+Around 2020, Dawat-e-Islami's official platforms, including its online media library, released videos featuring Sheikh sharing his tasurat (impressions), in which he spoke positively about the organisation's religious and social activities.
+In December 2025, Sheikh later visited Dawat-e-Islami's main centre, Faizan-e-Madinah in Karachi, where he toured various departments and expressed appreciation for the institution's work.